gingi/reverse-benchmark/README.md

 with the number of iterations and the method version to use for the benchmark.
 The program outputs the number of milliseconds it took to run the iterations.

+Time measurements and iterations are taken within each program (as opposed to by a driver script) to avoid the overhead of program startup (e.g., JVM).

-All programs use the standard Lorem Ipsum paragraph text.
+All programs use the standard [Lorem Ipsum][lorem] paragraph text as input.

+Implementations in other languages are welcome!

 ###Method Versions